Frequently Asked Questions

 Although many tours are “kid-friendly,” think carefully before bringing your children to a working horse farm.
 Keep in mind, kids without an express interest in horses may find the tours boring –no petting, no running, no loud talking– or they may be exposed to information that may not be age-appropriate, such as, the details of horse breeding.

 Rescheduling tours (pending availability) or cancellations require notice of at least 48 business hours before the tour time.
+Tours are rain or shine.
 Cancellations are not available for weather or specific horses not being available.
 In case of a weather-related cancellation, a rain date will be offered.
 For no-show or late arrivals, refunds will not be issued.
-Tours are rain or shine.
-No public restrooms.

 The service fee is non-refundable.